Baserfaz/thunderslash/README.md

 ## TODO
 The **major** features are:
-* Actor collisions with physics objects
-* implementing support for fore- and background sprites
+* new gameplay enablers: jump pads, water for swimming, lava, sticky walls etc.
+* More levels + level changing
 * diverse enemies: hopping slimes, walking skeletons, charging tanks, ranged enemies etc.
 * tweaking gameplay feeling: screenshake, precise animations, tight controls, persistent objects etc.
+* implement a main gameplay mechanic, which for now is unknown??.
+* ~~implementing support for fore- and background sprites ~~
-* actions correspond the animation frame (e.g. jump and attack only on a certain frame of the animation)
+* ~~actions correspond the animation frame (e.g. jump and attack only on a certain frame of the animation)~~
 * ~~GUI-elements: images, buttons, strings~~
 * ~~main game mechanics: attacking and pushing~~
 * ~~enemies: Basic enemy with basic AI~~